 I explored the literal interpretations in sketch form until I hit upon one I liked.
 The meaning of oblique as non-explicit led me to think about obfuscation or hiding a problem with layers of abstraction.
 An acid-drenched photo yielded unto me visual inspirational and a process I would implement to arrive at my final solution.

 The base of my packaging visuals were typographic studies of ‘Oblique Strategies,’ communicating utilizing only letterforms from various typefaces.
 All stories must begin somewhere and it seemed fitting to begin here.

 My intent was to build abstraction into my package visuals by distorting, obscuring, and otherwise totally wrecking the typographic studies I created.
 To achieve this I transferred my digital studies to artisanal tracing papers held over from my art school days and with a small band of friends I destroyed the papers using whatever imaginative ways we could conceive of.
 The results were photographed to be brought into and manipulated through Photoshop.

-From the series of photos I chose twelve which illustrated my concept and possessed enough visual mystique to arrest a viewer’s gaze.
+From the series of photos I chose fourteen which illustrated my concept and possessed enough visual mystique to arrest a viewer’s gaze.
 Even though I had completed the difficult part of this project there was still the matter of designing the full packaging.
 A study of playing card box art revealed an aesthetic spectrum from elaborate to commonplace.
 I pulled what ideas infused greater life into my packaging design and let the momentum of inspiration propel me through this stage.

 I assembled prototype packages from the twelve designs and presented them to my friends for feedback.
 I inquired as to how well understood the concept was based on the information presented and which boxes were the most visually appealing.
 This feedback led me to tighten up my language and select one design to produce.